 What training does SLCP offer to VBs and Verifiers?

-Every VB and Verifier must complete training before conducting Verifications for SLCP.
+Every VB and Verifier must complete training before conducting verifications for SLCP.
 In addition, SLCP offers support for VBs throughout the year including:

 - General & Regional Calibrations (webinars, remote online, and in-person)